JiscRDSS/Canonical-data-model/metadata/properties/Agent/Agent.md

 Agent is the collection of properties which define a person entity involved with the research project.
 These properties contain identifiers and require the definition of relationships between the agent and other entities.

 ##Derivation
 Agent is a conflation of the creator and contributor fields from the [Datacite](http://schema.datacite.org/) schema.
-This, hopefully, removes the primacy of creation or authorship and allows any relationship (permitted in vocabulary) to be expressed between Agent and any other entity.
+This, hopefully, removes the primacy of creation or authorship and allows any relationship (permitted in vocabulary) to be expressed between the Agent and any other entity in the data model.

 Please note that Agent as expressed here is not equivlant to premis:Agent as used in the [PREMIS](http://www.loc.gov/standards/premis/v3/) schema.